Arvindkumar-star/AI_Voice_tutor/README.md

 # AI Voice Language Tutor

-A voice-based language learning tool built for the "LLMs Meet Speech" take-home assessment (Project 4: AI Voice Language Tutor track).
-A learner records a sentence in a target language; the app transcribes it, uses an LLM to check grammar and word choice, and reads back a corrected version aloud — while tracking the learner's progress across sessions.
+An AI-powered voice tutor that helps learners practice a language by speaking.
+Record a sentence, and the app transcribes it, checks your grammar and word choice using an LLM, and speaks back a corrected version — while quietly tracking your progress across sessions to tailor its feedback over time.

+Built for the "LLMs Meet Speech" take-home assessment (Project 4: AI Voice Language Tutor).
 ---

 ## Features